 Search Term Opportunities shows a list of search terms that you are not appearing on with a Paid ad, but your competitors are, in the last 7 days.
-You can filter by desktop or mobile and view all of the opportunities by clicking the ‘Review all search terms’ link in the bottom left corner.

 The columns and calculations for the page are identical to Search Term Detail and are covered in this help article.